tfabris/BlueGigaEmpeg/README.md

 A note about response ordering in the debug console:

-Sometimes the responses from the Bluetooth module do not show up on the screen immediately, because the main input loop for the Arduino code might not have caught up and read all the responses from the serial port yet.
+Sometimes the responses from the Bluetooth module do not show up on the screen immediately, because the main input loop in the Arduino sketch might not have caught up and read all the responses from the serial port yet.
 So, for example, a bad command might be issued several lines back, but the "SYNTAX ERROR" response doesn't appear until later.
 So don't assume that any